yufernando/MLPB/README.md

+# New change
+but working on terminal.

+One more change.

 # Machine Learning Problem Bible (MLPB)

 MLPB is meant to become an organized collection of machine learning problems and solutions.
 In practice, machine learning often goes like this